brianlevay/data_science/README.md

-This repository contains all of the exercises and projects that I've built through Dataquest.io.
+Data Science
+---
+This repository contains data science work that I've done for my own interests.
+Some of the projects and data sats come from Kaggle.
+The repository also contains guided projects and exercises from the Dataquest.io curriculum.